dart-lang/site-www/src/tools/build_runner.md

 ---
-title: Build_runner
+title: build_runner
 description: A tool for building, testing, and running Dart code.
 ---

-The [build_runner][] package provides general-purpose commands for generating files, and optionally serving or testing the generated files.
+The [build_runner][] package provides general-purpose commands for generating files, and for optionally serving or testing the generated files.
+Read this page for an overview of using build_runner, with links to where you can find more information.
+For details of using build_runner with a specific package, see the documentation for that package.

 <aside class="alert alert-info" markdown="1">
   **If you're a web developer:**